The following articles relate to the history of Halls Head Bowling club

 We now have four synthetic greens (2 x 7 rinks, 1 * 6 rinks & 1 x 5 rinks).

-“AGAINST THE OVERWHELMING ODDS” is available for Members who are interested in the early Club history from 1989 to 1996.
+“AGAINST THE OVERWHELMING ODDS” is available from the link below for Members who are interested in the early Club history from 1989 to 1996.
+This presentation covers particular detail of the period of construction of the first major Club building.

 Conveniently located, just 2kms south of central Mandurah City our club is nestled between the picturesque estuary of the Peel Inlet and Indian Ocean.

 Halls Head’s first Management Committee.
 Say hello to that young bloke on the bottom right.
-Bob Williams is the only one still with us.
+Unfortunately Bob Williams was the last one standing.
+Bob passed away in 2023 after continuing service to the Club.

 Laying the first greens.
 Volunteers mixing cement by hand.